 Why should we visit Yamunotri Dham?

 Goddess Yamuna is also named Kalindi in Dwapar Yug, and the goddess Yamuna is one among the queens of Lord Krishna.
 Yamuna, Ganga, and Saraswati are the three worshipped rivers in India.
-The main reason to visit Yamunotri yatra Dham because it is the origin point of the river Yamuna.
+The main reason to visit Yamunotri yatra Dham is that it is the origin point of the river Yamuna.
 Taking the dip in this holy river removes all sin from a person.